-Music from around the world to explore with your coffee.
+World music to explore with your coffee.
+Staying calm.

 Music is the universal language.
 It is all around us, connects us, inspire us.
 We believe that music is the key for peace and understanding between people.
 The rhythm and melodies of different cultures from different parts of the world fit together nicely in harmony.
 If it is possible with the music, we know it is possible with people. – motto of DzsinnKalaDzsi

 Afro-Sambas – Exquisite recording of Brazilian guitarist Paulo Bellinati and vocalist Mônica Salmaso performing eleven pieces by legendary Brazilian composer Baden Powell de Aquino and lyricist Vinicius de Moraes.
 The songs refer to African gods and legends, musical sources are sambas de roda, ponto de candomblé, and berimbau rhythms.

 Sweet Honey in The Rock – Wade in the Water.

 The Faran Ensemble was formed in 2009 by three musicians sharing similar musical vibes and values, who decided to embark together on a spiritual quest.
 Their journey, expressed in music and sound, reflects the beauty of nature, travelling through different sceneries, from the clean and quiet desert to luscious green hills, sometimes even passing through the hectic noise of the city.
 Their instruments, the Kamancheh, the Oud, and Percussion, belong to the ancient traditions of the east, allowing the musicians to combine mystical sounds with modern influences.
 In their music, Mediterranean landscapes weave an enchanted soundscape, a magic carpet to take the listener on a voyage to faraway lands.